icinganalysis/icinganalysis.github.io/content/NACA-TN-2708.md

-The air speeds in this study were all relatively low (a maximum of 33.1 m/s) compared to most of the flight test data we have seen (160 to 230 mph, 70 to 100 m/s), where the water catch efficiency on a 4.5 inch diameter cylinder should have strongly differentiate values based on distribution type, and yet the distribution type determined did not correlate well.
-Other values, such as LWC and MVD, did correlated well, indicating that the three instruments received substantially similar exposures to the icing conditions.
+The air speeds in this study were all relatively low (a maximum of 33.1 m/s) compared to most of the flight test data we have seen (160 to 230 mph, 70 to 100 m/s), where the water catch efficiency on a 4.5 inch diameter cylinder should have strongly differentiated values based on distribution type, and yet the distribution type determined did not correlate well.
+Other values, such as LWC and MVD, did correlate well, indicating that the three instruments received substantially similar exposures to the icing conditions.

 ###The Langmuir drop size distributions were revised